jboss-developer/jboss-brms-quickstarts/decision-table/README.md

 The `DriverProfile`, `CarProfile` and `PriceQuotation` classes are defined in a BRMS Kmodule that is added to the project with the following dependency: `org.jboss.quickstarts.brms:decision-table:1.0.0`.
 It is available in this git repository: <https://github.com/jboss-developer/jboss-brms-repository.git>.
 This module imports the Decision Table rules.

-The rules for this BRMS quickstart are defined in the `rules.xsl` spreadsheet, which is located in the root folder of this quickstart.
-You import these rules into the BRMS server during the deployment process below.
+The rules for this BRMS quickstart are defined in the `insurance-rules.xls` spreadsheet, which is located in `jboss-brms-bpmsuite-repository` git repository.

 The `DecisionTableTest` class tests each rule defined in the Decision Table.